Maria Baghramian: Education and career

 Baghramian graduated from Queen's University Belfast in Philosophy and Social Anthropology (1983) with a Double First.
 She received a PhD from Trinity College Dublin (TCD) in Philosophy of Logic under the supervision of Timothy Williamson (1990).
 Baghramian has taught in TCD and since 1990 in UCD.

-Baghramian was the Head of the School of Philosophy (2011–2013, 2017–2019) and a co-director of the Post Graduate Programme in Cognitive Science at University College Dublin, UCD (since 2000).
+She was the Head of the School of Philosophy (2011–2013, 2017–2019) and a co-director of the Post Graduate Programme in Cognitive Science at University College Dublin, UCD (since 2000).